NYPD urges iPhone 5 owners to be smart and register device

-NEW YORK (Reuters) - Smartphones do not necessarily make for smart owners.
+NEW YORK, Sept 21 (Reuters) - Smartphones do not necessarily make for smart owners.

-In response to a sharp spike in iPhone thefts from unwitting consumers this year, the New York City Police Department will station officers at Apple Inc. sales locations throughout the city for Friday’s release of the new iPhone 5.
+In response to a sharp spike in iPhone thefts from unwitting consumers this year, the New York City Police Department will station officers at Apple Inc. <A APL.O> s a les locations throughout the city for Friday’s release of the new iPhone 5.

 The officers will help customers register iPhone serial numbers, or engrave them with unique identification numbers prefaced with the letters “NYC.”